tstandley/freeze_dried_data/README.md

 - **Compression**: Optimize storage and speed by compressing the dataset files.
 FDD supports multiple compression algorithms including zlib, bz2, and gzip, which can significantly reduce the disk space used by large datasets.

 ### File Modes
-- **Explicit File Modes**: Control how files are accessed with `write_or_overwrite` and `read_only` modes.
-This ensures data integrity by preventing unwanted modifications and handling file access errors gracefully.
+- **Explicit and Implicit File Modes**: Control how files are accessed with `write_or_overwrite` and `read_only` modes.
+Setting `write_or_overwrite` discards existing files.
+The `read_only` mode opens files exclusively for reading, throwing an error if the file doesn't exist.
+If neither mode is specified, the library defaults to read mode for existing files and write mode for new files.

 ### Pythonic Interface
 - **Python Dictionary-Like Interface**: FDD files act like Python dictionaries.
 This makes them intuitive to use for Python developers, as they can employ familiar dictionary operations to interact with the datasets.

 ### Seamless Integration
 - **Seamless Integration with Data Loaders**: FDD is designed to work effortlessly with data loaders in machine learning frameworks like PyTorch.
 This allows for easy use of FDD files in multi-process data loading, which is essential for efficient training of models on large datasets.

 ### Context Management
 - **Context Management Support**: FDD supports Python’s context management (using `with` statements), which ensures that files are properly closed after operations are completed, preventing data corruption and resource leaks.